Tour de France: Nans Peters wins stage 8 | DW | 05.09.2020

 "I had no idea what was going on in the stage, I didn't have an earpiece so I was basing everything off of what I could see with my own eyes," he said.

-But Thibaut Pinot struggled yet again.
-He was dropped on the second ascent of the day and already looks too far off the pace to become the first Frenchman to win the General Classification since 1985.
+But fellow Frenchman Thibaut Pinot struggled yet again.
+He was dropped on the second ascent of the day, and already looks too far off the pace to become the first Frenchman to win the General Classification since 1985.